chigkim/logic-accessibility/index.md

-Here are accessibility issues for VoiceOver users.
+Below you can find known accessibility issues for VoiceOver users.

+This webpage is not associated with Apple any way.
+This is simply to track of issues that VoiceOver users discover while using Logic Pro.

+If you find more issues, please [submit an issue](https://github.com/chigkim/logic-accessibility/issues), and it will be added to the list when verified.

 Version: Logic Pro X 10.5